Jesusbill/ifc2ca/README.md

 # ifc2ca
-Files and scripts regarding the use of Code_Aster in IFC-driven FEM analyses within the ifcOpenShell/BlenderBim Project
+Files and scripts for a Proof of Concept regarding the use of Code_Aster in IFC-driven FEM analyses within the ifcOpenShell/BlenderBim Project

 ### File Organisation
 #### Scripts: